wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Default on: centOS (5,6,7), OpenSuse.

-Several distributions use the simpler and direct mechanism: create the dump on certain directory with a specific name pattern.
+Several distributions use the simpler and direct mechanism: create the dump on a certain directory with a specific name pattern.

 .. code-block:: console